 supporting initiatives that make our communities better places to live and

 Many of the towns in our service territory are along the coast.
 Clean beaches contribute to a cleaner environment and the economic vitality of our entire South Jersey region.
-During April and October, we participate in Clean Ocean Action’s Annual Beach Sweeps.
+In both the spring and fall, we participate in Clean Ocean Action's Annual Beach Sweeps.
 Volunteers not only clean the beaches, they record the quantity and types of debris found for data that is published annually to help identify pollution sources and aid legislators in enacting protections.
 For more information, visit cleanoceanaction.org.

 At Atlantic City Electric, we value the environment and work to reduce our impact with future generations in mind.
 That's why during Earth Month our employees are acting on our commitment to the environment and are giving back, recycling, and volunteering in their local communities.